Get a Library Card

 A Truro Library Card brings you an entire library network of information and entertainment.
 With your card, you can borrow materials from the Truro Library as well as any other “CLAMSnet” library on Cape Cod.
 CLAMS stands for “Cape Libraries Automated Materials Sharing.”
 Library cards issued by members are honored by all member libraries.

-In addition to print materials like books and magazines, we have audio books, DVDs, puzzles, digital magazines, a movie streaming service, e-books and e-audiobooks, online and in-house genealogy records, and even a iron, sewing machine, and fishing rod that you can borrow with your library card.
+In addition to print materials like books and magazines, we have DVDs, puzzles, Lynda.com, the Oxford English Dictionary, Consumer Reports, digital magazines, movie streaming services, e-books and e-audiobooks, online and in-house genealogy records, and even a iron, sewing machine, and fishing rod that you can borrow with your library card.
 Truro Library cards are free to Massachusetts residents and to non-resident Truro homeowners.
 All others are asked for a $5.00 annual contribution.

 How to Get A Card